joseangcabb/linux-lfcs-notes/docs/storage_management.md

 8300  # Hex code for Linux filesystem

 cat /proc/partitions  # Display partitions that are currently active in the system. partprobe  # Informs the operating system kernel about changes to the partition table.
+This is usually used if the disk is already mounted.

 ```